Employing Grant-Funded Research Assistants

 - Use the Comments box for explanations of any anomalies

-- Paste or check off job duties
+- Paste or type in job duties

-- Make sure it’s signed on pages 1 & 4
+- Make sure it’s signed

 - Gather any supplemental documents